Serbia Broadband: Total TV - Satellite TV

 In May 2006, SBB launched TotalTV, its DTH satellite television platform.
 Launching Total TV, company became the first digital and analogue cable operator to introduce digital television in the region.

 Total TV, as it was named commercially, is intended for areas where building cable infrastructure is complicated.
 This type of service provides TV services through the Eutelsat 16A, Hot Bird and/or Astra satellites bringing 220 TV channels.

 Internet

 Early in 2003, SBB became the first operator to offer broadband Internet to its clients.

 The digitalization of Serbia was launched as part of a five year plan with an investment worth 300 million Euro.

 SBB also provides Internet access outside the homes of its clients both at home and abroad.
 The UNIFI app allows access to the largest WiFi network with more than 900,000 locations in the region and the UNIFI Travel app also access at more than 70 million locations across the world.

 Fixed Telephony

 The company was the first in Serbia to offer digital fixed telephony services in 2012 and has a market share of 20.5% (2020), ranking it second among landline service operators in Serbia.

-The UNIFON app allows SBB landline use on mobile phones, that is on five different devices.
-App users can redirect calls through their landline from wherever they are at home or abroad using any WiFi Internet access point.
-Calls to other UNIFON users are free of charge.

-SBB Foundation

-The SBB Foundation was formed in 2015 with the aim of launching long-term projects to improve living conditions and quality of life and contribute to the development of a functional and responsible society in Serbia.

-It focused from the start on raising awareness of the importance of protecting the environment, helping problems in financial difficulties across Serbia and supporting young people’s education.

-Don’t litter.
-No Excuses!
-Campaign was launched to raise awareness of the importance of protecting the environment, with a concrete goal – a cleaner Serbia.
-To date, the Foundation has helped clean up more than 25 cities, handed out some 43,000 ecologically sound bags and donated 22 playgrounds for children.

-The Core (serbian: Jezgro) program has been implemented since the Foundation was set up and provides financial support to functional families on the verge of subsistence.

-Scholarship “Professor Njegoš B. Šolak” is intended to support support environment where especially gifted students can continue their development in order to fulfill their own potentials.
-Celebrities have won money for health and social care and education institutions in the Play and Win (serbian: Igraj i pobedi) and Between Us (serbian: Među nama) shows on the Nova S channel.

-The SBB Foundation has provided aid to the University Children’s Hospital in Belgrade, the Children’s Shelter, Kragujevac Clinical Center, Association of Parents of Children with Cancer (Udruženje roditelja dece obolele od raka – NURDOR) and many others.